Environmental Risk Management

 1. Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.

-• Climate-related and environmental metrics such as energy consumption and intensity and Scope 1, Scope 2, Scope 3 GHG emissions are disclosed in the Energy and Emissions section of this sustainability report.
-Please refer to page 99 for more information on AA REIT’s target for energy and emissions.
+• Energy consumption and reduction targets and Scope 1, Scope 2 and Scope 3 GHG emissions are disclosed in the Energy and Emissions section of this sustainability report.
+Please refer to page 104 for more information on AA REIT’s energy and emissions targets.

-In FY2023, AA REIT has conducted its first risk assessment and scenario analysis exercise to identify and potential impacts of:
+AA REIT has conducted a qualitative risk assessment and scenario analysis exercise to identify the potential impacts of:

-• Transition risks3 , under the Network for Greening the Financial System (“NGFS”) Net Zero 2050 Scenario and a business-as-usual (“BAU”) scenario with ”Current Policies” scenario
+• Transition risks, under the Network for Greening the Financial System (“NGFS”) Net Zero 2050 Scenario and a business-as-usual (“BAU”) scenario with “Current Policies” scenario

-The identified transition and physical risks were assessed for the whole portfolio of AA REIT (28 assets located in Australia and Singapore) for the following time horizons:
+The identified transition and physical risks were assessed for the whole portfolio of AA REIT (28 assets located across Australia and Singapore) for the following time horizons:

 These are the specific physical and transition risk exposures for AA REIT’s portfolio: